miko-ai-org/llmbatching/README.md

 Normally, using OpenAI’s batching API requires:

-1. Building a JSONL file of all your prompts with unique IDs.
+1. Building a `JSONL` file of all your prompts with unique IDs.
 2. Uploading it to OpenAI to get a file ID.
 3. Creating a batch job using that file.
 4. Polling the job status until completion.
 5. Downloading the output file when it’s done.
 6. Mapping results back to your original queries.
-7. Handling retries, errors, race conditions, and consistency.
+7. Handling retries, errors, race conditions, caching, crashes and consistency.

 This project **does all of that for you**.